vsergeev/3d-spiral-cup/README.md

 </tr>
 </table>

-A parametric spiral cup that can be used as a toothbrush holder, a pen/pencil holder, etc. Made in OpenSCAD.
+A parametric spiral cup that can be used as a toothbrush holder, a pen/pencil holder, etc. Prints with no supports for modest spiral angles.
+Made in OpenSCAD.

 **Design:** [spiral_cup.scad](spiral_cup.scad) (OpenSCAD)